x-mengao/hello-world/README.md

 * make font italic
 * add a weblink to external site

-Alternatively, one can use _solid dots_ and _hollow dots_ to list items with layer.
-Such as Example #6.
+Alternatively, one can use _solid dots_ and _hollow dots_ to list items with layer. - works as layer one, another - starting at a tab away is layer two.
+Such as
+Example #6.
 I have visited the following _states_/_cities_ with the **US**
 - Hawaii
   - Honolulu